-Executive Platinums only fall directly behind ConciergeKey members, of which there is assumed to be just several thousand of them, so upgrade chances are very decent.
+Executive Platinums only fall directly behind ConciergeKey members, of which there are assumed to be just several thousand of, so upgrade chances are very decent.

 Hot Tip: If you’re flying from New York (JFK) to Los Angeles (LAX), choose a late-night flight for the best upgrade odds.

-As you can see, many of American’s premium-type routes are operated by aircraft with flat-bed seats — and upgrading to these seats doesn’t require any additional certificates or purchasing requirements, which adds to the value of this benefit.
+As you can see, many of American’s premium-type routes are operated by aircraft with flat-bed seats.
+Upgrading to these seats doesn’t require any additional certificates or purchasing requirements, which adds to the value of this benefit.

 When an upgrade clears into the premium cabin on an eligible route, it clears into “R” class, which is the complimentary upgrade fare bucket.

-A fare bucket is the letter code that your ticket is assigned, depending on the cost of the ticket and associated rules regarding refundability, changes, etc. Some fare codes, such as “R,” are assigned a specific purpose and aren’t available for purchase — in this case, “R” signals to the computer that the passenger has received a complimentary upgrade.
+A fare bucket is the letter code that your ticket is assigned depending on factors including the cost of the ticket and associated rules regarding refundability and changes.
+Some fare codes, such as “R,” are assigned a specific purpose and aren’t available for purchase — in this case, “R” signals to the computer that the passenger has received a complimentary upgrade.

-This “R” fare bucket is not protected, meaning that if there are irregular operations and one needs to take a different flight, the passenger is then placed back on the upgrade list (the upgrade does not carry over from flight to flight) and isn’t guaranteed to remain in the premium cabin.
+This “R” fare bucket is not protected, meaning that if there are irregular operations and you need to take a different flight, you are placed back on the upgrade list.
+The upgrade does not carry over from flight to flight and you aren’t guaranteed to remain in the premium cabin.